 Maritime Museum of San Diego

 This tour is self-guided.
-Museum hours are 9am to 9pm.
+Museum hours are 9am to 8pm (open until 9pm starting Memorial Day until the Festival of sail which falls on Labor Day weekend.
 Your ticket is good for all day and you can get a hand stamp if you want to have lunch and return.
-For additional fun, ask our ticketing staff when checking in about the $5 bay cruise add-on, available most days.

 Tour Participation Requirements